Wisconsin Man Takes Alford Plea In 1990 Homicide

 Brantner has never revealed a motive for the killing or when he first encountered Beck.
 Authorities say he abducted her sometime after she made a purchase at Walgreens the day she went missing.

 Police, however, say he has a documented history of trouble with women, including two ex-wives.
 He was arrested in 1989 for stalking his first wife.
-In 1994, he was charged for holding his second wife at knifepoint.
+In 1994, he was charged with holding his second wife at knifepoint.

 Brantner was arrested and charged with Beck’s murder in March 2015.
 His 2017 trial resulted in a hung jury.